Marston Mat: Description

-Pierced (pressed, steel planking, named after the manufacturing process) steel planking consisted of steel strips with punched lightening holes in it.
+Pierced steel planking (or pressed steel planking, named after the manufacturing process) consisted of steel strips with punched lightening holes in it.
 These holes were in rows, and a formation of U-shaped channels between the holes.
 Hooks were formed along one long edge and slots along the other long edge so that adjacent mats could be connected.
 The short edges were cut straight with no holes or hooks.
 To achieve lengthwise interlocking, the mats were laid in a staggered pattern.

 The hooks were usually held in the slots by a steel clip that filled the part of the slot that is empty when the adjacent sheets are properly engaged.
 The holes were bent up at their edges so that the beveled edge stiffened the area around the hole.
 In some mats a T-shaped stake could be driven at intervals through the holes to keep the assembly in place on the ground.
 Sometimes the sheets were welded together.

 A typical later PSP was the M8 landing mat.
 A single piece weighed about 66 lbs and was 10 ft long by 15 in wide.
 The hole pattern for the sheet was produced to allow easier transportation by aircraft, since it weighed about two-thirds as much.
-A lighter weight aluminum plank version was developed, to ease logistics when constructing airfields in difficult to access areas.
-This was referred to as PAP, for pierced aluminum planking.
+A lighter-weight aluminum plank version was developed, to ease logistics in the construction of airfields in less accessible areas.
+This was pierced aluminum planking, or PAP, as it was commonly known.
 PAP was and is not as common as PSP.
-Aluminum was a controlled strategic material during World War II, so much less was made; it was typically only able to handle half as many loading cycles as steel, and its high scrap value and short usable life led to recycling rather than reuse.
+Aluminum was a controlled strategic material during World War II, so much less was made; it was typically able to handle only half as many loading cycles as steel, and its high scrap value and short usable life led to recycling rather than reuse.